PolicyBrief

 IN COMMITTEE

-The SECURE Grid Act mandates that state energy security plans must address the physical and cyber security of local electricity distribution systems and outline risk mitigation strategies.
+The SECURE Grid Act mandates that states strengthen their energy security plans to specifically address physical and cyber threats to local electricity distribution systems and requires a GAO report evaluating these efforts.

 Robert Latta